jackzc/TestGit/readme.txt

 Creating a new branch is quick AND simple.

-now git on dev branch
+now git on dev branch test